 - How to secure Apple HLS streaming using DRM encryption

-- How to secure Apple HTTP Live Streaming (AES-128 - external method)
+- How to secure Apple HLS with AES-128 external encryption

 - How to test AES encryption for Apple HLS streams